11 Ways to Lower Your Blood Pressure At Home According to the New Hypertension Guidelines

 Watch-outs: Consistency matters more than session length.

-How: Beans, lentils, leafy greens, potatoes, fruit, lean yogurt.
+How: Beans, lentils, leafy greens, potatoes, fruit, and lean yogurt have lots of potassium to help lower your BP.

-Why it works: Natriuresis and vascular smooth muscle effects.
+Why it works: Potassium helps with natriuresis and vascular smooth muscle tone.

-What: Cut to ≤1 drink/day for women, ≤2 for men, or abstain.
+What: Cut to ≤1 drink/day for women, ≤2 for men, or abstain if you want to lower your blood pressure.
+Any reduction will help.

-Why it works: Less sympathetic activation and weight gain.
+Why it works: Alcohol causes sympathetic activation and weight gain.
+And it can disrupt sleep, which all leads to higher blood pressure.

-How: 15 minutes/day at ~6 breaths per minute using a device or app.
+How: 15 minutes/day at ~6 breaths per minute using a device or app or just winging it yourself will lower your blood pressure with paced breathing.

-Why it works: Enhances baroreflex, reduces sympathetic tone.
+Why it works: Slowing down respiration enhances baroreflex, reduces sympathetic tone, which lower your blood pressure.

 15 quiet minutes a day can shave 5 blood pressure points off, lower your stress, help you sleep better, increase your focus, and decrease dementia risk.